-When you head to the grocery store this December, look for a new shiny red apple in the produce department.
+When you head to the grocery store, look for a new shiny red apple in the produce department.
 This fruit is being rolled out with incredible fanfare and some pretty big promises.

 According to official marketing materials, the Cosmic Crisp is "the apple of big dreams" and "the apple the world has been waiting for."
 It promises perfect flavor, crisp texture, a juicy interior, striking color and it should be naturally slow to brown.